belgianmobileid/doc/directIntegration/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="request_uri" req="OPTIONAL" %}</td>
       <td>A URL using the https scheme referencing a resource containing a JWT whose claims are the request parameters.
-The <code>request_uri</code> parameter is used to secure parameters in the authentication request from tainting or inspection when sending the request to the itsme® Authorization Endpoint.<br><br>If the <code>request_uri</code> parameter is used, the JWT MUST be signed and MUST contain the claims <code>iss</code> (issuer) and <code>aud</code> (audience) as members.
+The <code>request_uri</code> parameter is used to secure parameters in the Authorization Request from tainting or inspection when sending the request to the itsme® Authorization Endpoint.<br><br>If the <code>request_uri</code> parameter is used, the JWT MUST be signed and MUST contain the claims <code>iss</code> (issuer) and <code>aud</code> (audience) as members.
 The <code>iss</code> value SHOULD be your <code>client_id</code>.
 The <code>aud</code> value SHOULD be set to <code>https://idp.[e2e/prd].itsme.services/v2/authorization</code>.
 The JWT MAY also be encrypted.
 If both signing and encryption are performed, it MUST be signed then encrypted, with the result being a Nested JWT (refer to <a href="https://belgianmobileid.github.io/doc/authentication/#securing-the-exchange-of-information" target="blank">this section</a> for more information).<br><br>The following restrictions apply to request URIs:
         <tabul>
           <tabli>The request URI MUST be preregistered during the registration.</tabli>
           <tabli>The request URI MUST contain the port <code>443</code>.
 Example : https://test.istme.be:443/p/test</tabli>